 In December 2021, the Arab Coalition released a video detailing Hezbollah's involvement in Yemen, purportedly showing a Hezbollah commander meeting with the Houthis' senior military commander Abu Ali Al-Hakim, whom the United States has sanctioned.
 The Hezbollah commander indicates on the tape that he spoke directly with Hezbollah's Secretary-General Hassan Nasrallah, who reportedly said that "he wishes he could come for (Jihad) himself in Yemen."
 In the tape, the Hezbollah commander notes, "the Syrian War is about to end, and most of the Mujahideen will come to Yemen."
-This shows increasing coordination and interoperability within Iran's Axis of Resistance.
+This evidence further shows how the Iranian regime and Hezbollah have long sought to increase coordination and interoperability within Iran's Axis of Resistance in preparation for a conflict with Israel.